coveooss/gotemplate/docs/_usage.md

       --delimiters={{,}},@       Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
   -i, --import=file ...
 Import variables files (could be any of YAML, JSON or HCL format) -V, --var=values ...
-Import named variables (if value is a file, the content is loaded) -p, --patterns=pattern ...
+Import named variables (if value is a file, the content is loaded) -t, --type=TYPE                Force the type used for the main context (Json, Yaml, Hcl) -p, --patterns=pattern ...
 Additional patterns that should be processed by gotemplate -e, --exclude=pattern ...
 Exclude file patterns (comma separated) when applying gotemplate recursively -o, --overwrite                Overwrite file instead of renaming them if they exist (required only if source folder is the same as the target folder)
   -s, --substitute=exp ...
 Substitute text in the processed files by applying the regex substitute expression (format: /regex/substitution, the first character acts as separator like in sed, see: Go regexp) or specify that value through
-                                 GOTEMPLATE_SUBSTITUTES where each substitute is separated by a newline -E, --remove-empty-lines       Remove the empty lines in the result (--re) -r, --recursive                Process all template files recursively -R, --recursion-depth=depth    Process template files recursively specifying depth --source=folder            Specify a source folder (default to the current folder)
+                                 GOTEMPLATE_SUBSTITUTES where each substitute is separated by a newline -E, --remove-empty-lines       Remove empty lines from the result (--re) -r, --recursive                Process all template files recursively -R, --recursion-depth=depth    Process template files recursively specifying depth --source=folder            Specify a source folder (default to the current folder)